 The Bob Lucas Memorial Library offers free, public access its 3D printer, materials and software to make objects.
 The public may submit requests to have objects printed by library staff or reserve a time to use the 3D printer.

-3D PRINTING POLICY
+3D PRINTING GUIDELINES

 - 3D printing is available for free.